jinpower1998/microk8s-homelab/README.md

   - [snapd](https://snapcraft.io/) installed on your hosts and running
   - user for previlige escalation on your hosts

-For the underlying O of the nodes, I recommend Ubuntu or Debian- based operating systems.
+For the underlying OS of the nodes, I recommend Ubuntu or Debian- based operating systems.

 ### Note on cloud instances !